verlorengest/BlenderManager/README.md

 - **Project Management**: Keep all your blend files tidy and easy to access.
 - **Addon Management**: Activate, deactivate, or move addons between versions.
 Simple as that.
 - **Render Management**: Preview, organize, and add notes to your renders.

-And yes, it looks slick while doing it. 🕶️

 <details>